Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Introduction

-A primary challenge concerning the operation of these low-inertia power systems is the maintenance of system stability, in particular the frequency response when SGs are displaced by GFL IBRs; recent work has pointed towards the potential of GFM inverters to mitigate these stability challenges \cite{matevosyan_grid-forming_2019,qoria_deliverable_2018,markovic_understanding_2019,khan_reduced-order_2018,tayyebi_frequency_2020,elkhatib_evaluation_2018,lasseter_grid-forming_2020,lin_research_2020}.
-The authors of \cite{matevosyan_grid-forming_2019,qoria_deliverable_2018,markovic_understanding_2019,khan_reduced-order_2018} have extensively studied the small-signal stability of power systems with integrated GFMs by developing high-fidelity differential-algebraic models; often, non-zero, minimum SG quantities are declared in order to preserve system stability.
-Conversely, the feasibility of operating bulk power systems with 100\% GFM-based generation has been computationally demonstrated in the electro-magnetic transient domain \cite{tayyebi_frequency_2020}, and positive sequence \cite{elkhatib_evaluation_2018}. \cite{tayyebi_frequency_2020} investigated the dynamic interactions between GFMs and SGs and have identified that the integration of GFMs improves the system frequency response; however, these studies fail to link the fundamental shift in power conversion order to these improved dynamics.
-Other studies have started to identify the damping-like contribution of droop controlled GFM inverters to frequency dynamics \cite{elkhatib_evaluation_2018,lasseter_grid-forming_2020,tayyebi_frequency_2020}, but cast these conclusions on the basis of similar frequency trajectories across an entire system.
+Recent publications on the challenges of frequency stability in low inertia power systems have pointed towards the potential of GFM inverters to mitigate these stability challenges \cite{matevosyan_grid-forming_2019,qoria_deliverable_2018,markovic_understanding_2021,khan_reduced-order_2018,tayyebi_frequency_2020,elkhatib_evaluation_2018,lasseter_grid-forming_2020,lin_research_2020,kenyon_open-source_2021}.
+The authors of \cite{matevosyan_grid-forming_2019,qoria_deliverable_2018,markovic_understanding_2021,khan_reduced-order_2018} have extensively studied the small-signal stability of power systems with integrated GFMs by developing high-fidelity differential-algebraic models; often, non-zero, minimum SG quantities are declared necessary to preserve system stability, while the opportunity for novel frequency regulation with GFMs is generally neglected.
+The feasibility of operating bulk power systems with 100\% GFM-based generation has been demonstrated computationally in the electro-magnetic transient (EMT) \cite{tayyebi_frequency_2020,kenyon_open-source_2021}, and phasor \cite{elkhatib_evaluation_2018}, domains, which encourages these devices as a solution to the aforementioned 100\% GFL infeasibility.
+Tayyebi et al. \cite{tayyebi_frequency_2020} investigated the dynamic interactions between GFMs and SGs, but restricts the approach as GFMs augmenting the SG-driven inertial frequency response.
+Some studies have begun to identify the damping-like contribution of droop controlled GFM inverters to frequency dynamics \cite{sajadi_synchronization_2022,elkhatib_evaluation_2018,lasseter_grid-forming_2020,tayyebi_frequency_2020}, but once again these view GFM impacts in the context of SG-dominated frequency dynamics.